-Last updated on : 09 Jul, 2025
+Last updated on : 07 Nov, 2025

-Read time : 9 min
+Read time : 6 min

-Dhanurasana is a yoga pose that requires a blend of strength, flexibility, and focus.
+Dhanurasana is a foundational yoga pose that requires a blend of strength, flexibility, and focus.
 It gets its name from two Sanskrit words – ‘Dhanu’, meaning bow, and ‘Asana’, meaning posture or seat.
-As the name suggests, while performing this pose, your body mimics the shape of a bow.
+As the name suggests, while performing this posture, your body mimics the shape of a bow.
 Your torso and legs represent the body of the bow, while your arms serve as the string.

 Performing the Dhanurasana involves a series of steps that should be followed carefully to achieve proper form and gain maximum benefits.

 Practising yoga under the guidance of a qualified instructor is crucial, especially when attempting poses such as Dhanurasana.
-It’s a powerful backbend that requires meticulous technique and preparation to avoid any strain or injury.
+As a powerful backbend, it requires meticulous technique and preparation to avoid any strain or injury.
+Perform this pose slowly and mindfully, especially if you are new to backbends.

 Practising Dhanurasana regularly can have several impressive benefits on your physical and mental health.